- Why is e-mail address needed?

 This refers to a procedure used by the Internal Revenue Service to ensure that appropriate income taxes are collected.
 The IRS requires banks to withhold certain interest amounts if a customer has not provided a taxpayer identification number or the number provided was incorrect.
 The IRS may also instruct a bank to start withholding interest amounts for other reasons.

-- What is the Verification Code?
+- What is the Application ID?

 - How can I speed up my application?